mattyoung101/impulse/README.md

 the [ULX3S](https://www.crowdsupply.com/radiona/ulx3s) (probably the latter because of its built-in audio jack).
 Eventually, we will also target synthesis on our custom PCB, but that is for the future.

-We use the Yosys suite, including nextpnr, as our synthesis tool.
+I use the Yosys suite, including nextpnr, as our synthesis tool.
+In the future, I may also look into Verilog to Routing and compare these two tools' performance.

-### Configuring the synthesis toolchain
+### Setting up the synthesis toolchain

 ## Synthesizing for ASIC
-One day, hopefully ;)
+Right now we do not have the financial resources to target ASIC production (both in terms of EDA tools and actually getting on a shuttle), and it is unlikely that this design would be good enough to fab anyway.

-Right now we do not have the financial resources to target ASIC production, but certainly one day it would be really fun to get it sent off to a TSMC or Skywater shuttle.
+That being said, if time and motivation permit, I will look into OpenLane and the Skywater open source PDK to see if I can produce a design that could in theory be fabbed.

 ## Licence
-To be decided
+Currently being decided.
+Either proprietary or MPL 2.0.
+We'll see.